 Note: The stanza file will contain stanzas for objects other than the LPARs.
 This information must also be defined in the xCAT database.
-It is not necessary to modify the non-LPAR stanzas in any way cat mystanzafile | mkdef -z
+It is not necessary to modify the non-LPAR stanzas in any way

-The information gathered by the rscan command can be used to create xCAT node definitions.
+The information gathered by the rscan command can be used to create xCAT node definitions